cloudflare/cloudflare-docs/products/workers/src/content/tutorials/deploy-a-react-app-with-create-react-app/index.md

 ## Overview

 In this tutorial, you will use [Wrangler](https://github.com/cloudflare/wrangler) and [Cloudflare Workers](https://workers.cloudflare.com) to deploy and serve a static site.
-With the rise of architectures like [JAMStack](https://jamstack.org/), static sites have become a simple, streamlined way to combine highly-available static assets with performant backend code, especially when deployed with serverless.
+With the rise of architectures like [JAMStack](https://jamstack.org/), static sites have become a simple, streamlined way to combine highly-available static assets with performant backend code, especially when deployed in a serverless model.
 With Workers, your application will be distributed to over 200+ locations around the world, and served directly from Cloudflare’s CDN at the server closest to your users.

 <YouTube id="6YC3MgVwCGA"/>